paoloserra/MeerKATHI-docs/sphinx/_build/html/_sources/manual/intro/index.rst.txt

 full polarisation.
 It works on data from any radio interferometer as long as they are in “measurement set” format.

 In the simplest terms, MeerKATHI is a collection of Stimela scripts.
-Stimela is a platform-independent radio interferometry scripting framework based on Python and Docker/Singularity.
-See https://github.com/SpheMakh/Stimela.
-Stimela allows users to execute tasks from many different data reduction packages in Python without having to install those packages individually (e.g., CASA, MeqTrees, AOflagger, SoFiA, etc.).
+`Stimela <https://github.com/SpheMakh/Stimela>`_ is a platform-independent radio interferometry scripting framework based on Python and Docker/Singularity.
+Stimela allows users to
+execute tasks from many different data reduction packages in Python without having to install those packages individually (e.g., CASA, MeqTrees, AOflagger, SoFiA, etc.).
 Using Stimela, the different software packages are available through a unified scheme.